mdtalhakhan/LLM-Company-Brochure-Generator/README.md

 Using LLM to automatically generate a neat, presentable brochure for your website using GPT-4o Mini.

-## Project Description
+## Summary

 This project is designed to **visit any given website**, intelligently **extract relevant content**, and **generate a Markdown brochure** summarizing your business.

 - Scrapes your **homepage** and finds **only meaningful internal links** (like "Services", "About Us", "Contact", etc.)
-- Ignores irrelevant links such as:
+- Ignores irrelevant links such as Terms of Service, Privacy Policy, Email links, External social links
-  - Terms of Service
-  - Privacy Policy
-  - Email links (mailto)
-  - External social links (e.g., LinkedIn, Twitter)
 - Extracts full text content from these relevant pages.
 - Generates a **clean, concise, and readable brochure** in Markdown using a second LLM model.

-## Technologies Used
+## Description

 - **Python**
 - **BeautifulSoup** – For web scraping
 - **OpenAI GPT-4o Mini** – For:
   - Filtering relevant website links
   - Generating the final brochure content in Markdown

----

-## 🧱 How It Works

 1. **Scrape**: The homepage is scraped using `BeautifulSoup`.
 2. **Filter Links**: